HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    To resolve this issue, refresh the repositories and ensure that the required kernel headers are installed.

-8. On HPE Slingshot CXI NIC systems running COS or SLES, enable unsupported kernel modules in newly created image directory.
+8. On HPE Slingshot CXI NIC systems running SLES, enable unsupported kernel modules in newly created image directory.

    - For systems using SLES15 SP4 or later: